 Clinical Programs Overview

-Linking classroom study with hands-on experience, and inspired by the Jesuit philosophy that promotes service to others, Loyola's five clinics encourage students to contribute to society while gaining vital practical experience.
+Linking classroom study with hands-on experience, and inspired by the Jesuit philosophy that promotes service to others, Loyola's seven clinics encourage students to contribute to society while gaining vital practical experience.

 The Loyola Community Law Center, created in the early 1980s, was Loyola's first law clinic.
 It gives students real-world experience in representing Chicago-area residents who cannot afford legal services.
 Representing clients in civil legal cases under the supervision of clinical faculty, students acquire valuable first-hand knowledge about the essential skills involved in the practice of law: client interviewing and counseling, case planning and negotiation, fact investigation, and oral and written advocacy.